caiocesar333/URL-Shortener/README.md

 # URL Shorterner - ShortEN

-This project is a challenge answer requested by Speedio.
+This project is a challenge answer requested by Speedio made with Vue and NodeJs.
+Deadline: 5 days.

 ## Software Description